 How to recognise anxiety in your child

-Feeling a certain amount of stress or worry about COVID-19 is to be expected, but for some children, it may trigger anxiety.
+Feeling a certain amount of stress or worry about adapting to COVID-normal is to be expected, but for some children, it may trigger anxiety.
 As a parent, knowing what to look for and how you can support them will help.

-Even as restrictions begin to ease, the coronavirus pandemic continues to be a stressful time for many people, including children.
+As life returns to some semblance of normality and we adapt to the new way of things, the COVID-19 pandemic has been and continues to be a stressful time for many people, including children.

-“Different age groups will have different levels of comprehension about what’s going on, but children of all ages may feel stressed, unsafe and uncertain right now, particularly as the goalposts continue to change with restrictions easing,” says Dr Grant Blashki, a GP and Beyond Blue’s lead Clinical Advisor.
+“Different age groups will have different levels of comprehension about what’s going on, but children of all ages may feel stressed, unsafe and uncertain right now, particularly as the goalposts continue to change,” says Dr Grant Blashki, a GP and Beyond Blue’s lead Clinical Advisor.

 “This can be particularly true if they see the adults around them looking worried or stressed.”